Small rainbow cliques in randomly perturbed dense graphs: Proof of Claims and

-For the proof of Part~\ref{itm:edge-step-after-vx-step}, we may again assume, as above, that $x$ appears after $y, z$, and $w$.
-The vertex $x$ appears either in a standard step or in a vertex-step.
+For the proof of Part~\ref{itm:edge-step-after-vx-step}, we may assume that no vertex-steps with missing edges precede the first edge-step; otherwise the assertion holds trivially.
+As in the proof of Part~\ref{itm:edge-step-one-K4}, we may again assume that $x$ appears after $y, z$, and $w$.
+The vertex $x$ appears either in a standard step or in a vertex-step (with no missing edges).
 If the former occurs, then in this step $x$ and some vertex $x' \notin \{y, z, w\}$ are added to the graph and are connected to each other and to $z$ and $w$.
-We may then replace the latter step and the edge-step in which $xy$ is added to the graph with two consecutive vertex-steps: one attaching $x$ to $\{y,z,w\}$ and the second attaching $x'$ to $\{x,z,w\}$.
+We may then replace the latter step and the edge-step in which $xy$ is added to the graph with two consecutive vertex-steps with no missing edges: the first attaching $x$ to $\{y,z,w\}$ and the second attaching $x'$ to $\{x,z,w\}$.
 This results in a smaller value of $\gamma$, contradicting the minimality (as stated in~\ref{itm:min-gamma}) of the stretched sequence generating $H$.

-Suppose then that $x$ appears last in a vertex-step.
-If this vertex-step is with missing edges, the claim follows (as a vertex-step with missing edges preceded the edge-step in which $xy$ was added).
-We may thus assume that that this vertex-step is without missing edges.
+Suppose then that $x$ appears last in a vertex-step (with no missing edges).
 Therefore, in this step $x$ is attached to a triangle, spanned by $\{x',z,w\}$ for some $x' \neq y$.

 Assume first that $y$ appears after $x', z$ and $w$ have all appeared.
-Then, the order of the steps can be altered so that the step adding $x$ is performed immediately after the appearance of $x'zw$.
+Then, the order of the steps can be altered so that the step adding $x$ is performed immediately after the appearance of $x', z$, and $w$.
 This means that $y$ is then the last vertex to appear amongst $\{x,y,z,w\}$.
-If $y$ appears in a standard step, we again obtain a contradiction to the minimality of $\gamma$ of the stretched generating sequence, as seen in the previous paragraph.
+If $y$ appears in a standard step, we again obtain a contradiction to the minimality of $\gamma$ of the stretched generating sequence, as seen in the paragraph before last.
 Otherwise, $y$ appears in a vertex-step, implying that there are at least two vertex-steps before the first edge-step.
 This concludes the proof in this case, as the two vertex-steps (which add $x$ and $y$) precede the first edge-step also in the original sequence.

 Assume then that at least one of $\{x',z,w\}$ does not appear before $y$.
 If all of $\{x', y, z, w\}$ appear together, they belong to $H_0$ and thus form a $K_4$; together with $x$ they thus eventually form a $K_5$, contrary to the assumption that the graph is $K_5$-free.
 Similarly, if $z$ or $w$ appear last amongst $\{x', z, w\}$ (possibly together with another of these three vertices), then $y$ and $x'$ must be adjacent, again implying that $\{x',x,y,z,w\}$ forms a $K_5$ in $H$.
 It follows that $x'$ appears after $y, z, w$.
 If $x'$ appears in a vertex-step, then there are at least two vertex-steps before the first edge-step, as required.
 If $x'$ appears in a standard step, then it is added together with a vertex $x''$ and they are both connected to one another and to $z$ and $w$.
 We can then modify the sequence as follows: immediately after $\{y,z,w\}$ all appear, attach $x$ to $\{y,z,w\}$, then attach $x'$ to $\{x,z,w\}$, and then attach $x''$ to $\{x',z,w\}$; this decreases $\gamma$, contradicting the minimality of the stretched generating sequence of $H$. \end{proof}